chloexu/case-tracker/README.md

 I configured the code to run on AWS Lambda, with a hourly cron job configured on AWS Cloudwatch triggering the Lambda function. `deploy.sh` builds the file needed to upload to AWS Lambda.

-To run the code in local, see command in `dev_start.sh`
+To run the code in local, see command in `dev_start.sh`.

 ## Environment variables